harrybaines/AIAlgorithms/README.md

-# Tic-Tac-Toe AI using Monte Carlo Tree Search (MCTS)
+# Tic-Tac-Toe AI using Monte Carlo Tree Search

+Play against the AI in the browser at this link: https://ttt-ai-mcts.herokuapp.com/.
 ## Quickstart

 Create a new virtual environment: